finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 ### 1. Create a Sense of Urgency

-There are few ways to create a sense of urgency around the need for an OSPO.
+There are few ways to create a sense of urgency (i.e. fear) around the need for an OSPO.
 For example:

 - [License Compliance Management](License-Management): it's possible that your organisation isn't doing license management in a comprehensive way.
 An OSPO might be a single point of contact for that function.

 - [Software Inventory](Software-Inventory) and [Supply Chain Security](Supply-Chain-Security):  events like the [Log4Shell](https://en.wikipedia.org/wiki/Log4Shell) vulnerability are often a catalyst for firms to focus on understanding what open source software they are using and to start looking more carefully at their open source supply chains.

-- tbd. ... add more examples here.

 See Also: